cloudmesh/cloudmesh-cloud/docs/_sources/manual/key.rst.txt

      NAME_ON_CLOUD  Typically the name of the keypair on the cloud.
    Options:
-      --dir=DIR                     the directory with keys [default: ~/.ssh] --format=FORMAT               the format of the output [default: table] --source=SOURCE               the source for the keys [default: db] --username=USERNAME           the source for the keys [default: none] --name=KEYNAME                The name of a key
+      --dir=DIR                     the directory with keys [default: ~/.ssh] --output=OUTPUT               the format of the output [default: table] --source=SOURCE               the source for the keys [default: db] --username=USERNAME           the source for the keys [default: none] --name=KEYNAME                The name of a key